How To Get Your Baby To Sleep Without Being Held: Expert Tips

 Comfort is also a key element in helping your child sleep without being held.
 Things like setting the right room temperature, using a white noise machine, and placing them on a comfortable mattress can make all the difference.

 The Newton Baby crib mattress has breathe-thru technology, which allows for air circulation and reduces the chances of suffocation.
 It also helps regulate your baby’s body temperature and reduces dust mites and allergens.
-Pair it with our Organic Crib Sheets for the safest and most comfortable sleep surface.

 When implementing the above tips, remember to be patient with your baby (and yourself).
 If you’re lucky, they might start falling asleep by themselves after just a few tries.
 Or it might take a couple of days for them to adjust to this new routine.
+That’s also OK.

 Pretty soon, your sweet little one will be snoozing away in their own bed!